Donate

 The Human Cost of Nuclear Testing

-From 1945 to 2017, more than two thousand nuclear test explosions were conducted around the world, resulting in epidemics of cancers and other chronic illnesses.
+Since 1945, more than two thousand nuclear test explosions have been conducted around the world, resulting in epidemics of cancers and other chronic illnesses.
 Large swathes of land remain radioactive and unsafe for habitation, even decades after test sites were closed.
 The victims of these toxic experiments must not be forgotten – and their demands for justice and assistance must be met.

 In the New Mexico desert just three weeks before the atomic bombings of Hiroshima and Nagasaki, the United States conducted the world’s first nuclear test explosion, code-named “Trinity”.
 Its giant fireball turned the sands into glass, illuminated the surrounding mountains, and sent a mushroom cloud of radioactive debris 12 kilometres into the sky.

-In the seven and a half decades since that fateful July morning in 1945, at least eight nations have carried out a total of 2,056 nuclear tests – around one-quarter of them in the atmosphere – causing long-term harm to human health and the environment.
+In the decades since that fateful July morning in 1945, at least eight nations have carried out an estimated total of 2,056 nuclear tests – around one-quarter of them in the atmosphere – causing long-term harm to human health and the environment.
 “The legacy of nuclear testing is nothing but destruction,” reflected the UN secretary-general, António Guterres, in 2019.

 More than 60 sites around the world bear the scars of these tests.
 Even those that have been closed for decades and partially cleaned up remain uninhabitable.
 The sheer scale of the devastation is staggering.
 The 528 atmospheric tests alone had a destructive force equal to 29,000 Hiroshima bombs.
 They dispersed radioactive particles far and wide, poisoning the soil, air, and water.